 Breville made our latest juicer, but there are other fancier juicers out there.

 ALOE 4/17 The Anoka Shopping Center (West End) across the parking lot from the 500 Main St W Building where my studio is, just discovered carries fresh aloe at Tienda El Rinconcito grocery store and restaurant!
 Lydia there carries all kinds of great herbs and spices, fresh cillentro, limes, prickly pear cactus pads and flowers, good mangos, avacado, plantain also, on the ripe side is really good to eat, like a not so sweet banana, so the plantains that look like overripe bananas are ready to eat plantain (tipped off by a man from Peru in line at the counter), green tea and lots of other good teas .
 The Anoka Shopping center is really blossoming with quite the eclectic mix of businesses, Desired Chiropractic clinic on the south end and a used/thrift shop doing a land office business on the north end.
 Trophy shop is still there.
 E-cig shop.
 Swedish Bakery's sourdough bread on Thursdays and Fridays is not only really good, but I'd say absolutely healing, and their pastry called Winter in Sweden (or Summer) is way too good, very cinnamon loaded.
 Someone in our family had breakfast at Jellybean & Julias BBQ the other day and said it was amazing.
 The full parking lot every day isn't the DMV anymore because they moved over to the strip mall where the old K-mart was!
 Never mind Anoka Meat & Sausage across from the Anoka Shopping Center complex on Green Avenue and Main have taken their smoked salmon and white fish to perfection.
-Their grilled brats and burgers outside in the summer and ohh mercy their pepperoni beef sticks are way too good!
+Their grilled brats and burgers outside in the summer are so good and ohh mercy their pepperoni beef sticks are way too good!